github/codeql/docs/language/learn-ql/javascript/introduce-libraries-ts.rst

    import javascript

-The :doc:`CodeQL libraries for JavaScript <introduce-libraries-js>` covers most of this library, and is also relevant for TypeScript analysis.
+:doc:`CodeQL libraries for JavaScript <introduce-libraries-js>` covers most of this library, and is also relevant for TypeScript analysis.
 This document supplements the JavaScript documentation with the TypeScript-specific classes and predicates.

 Syntax
 ------